ztachip/ztachip/Documentation/HardwareDesign.md

 - Tensor operator execution is forwarded to [core](../HW/src/pcore/core.vhd) via interface signal task*

 - Before tensor operator execution can be issued, all memory transfer with [core](../HW/src/pcore/core.vhd)'s internal memory must be completed.
-Since there is a seperate [core](../HW/src/pcore/core.vhd)'s internal memory for each hardware thread, for example, memory transfer to [core](../HW/src/pcore/core.vhd)'s internal memory belonging to thread#1 can still be running at the same time while [core](../HW/src/pcore/core.vhd) is busy performing tensor operator execution but on thread#2.
+Since there is a separate [core](../HW/src/pcore/core.vhd)'s internal memory for each hardware thread, for example, memory transfer to [core](../HW/src/pcore/core.vhd)'s internal memory belonging to thread#1 can still be running at the same time while [core](../HW/src/pcore/core.vhd) is busy performing tensor operator execution but on thread#2.

 ## 3. ztachip.fpu